Julia-Wagner/furry-friends/README.md

 ![Found a friend page](assets/docs/screenshots/found_a_friend.png)

+## **Future Enhancements**
+I believe I added all the necessary features to create a minimum viable product that is ready to be used as a real-life website.
+However, there is room for improvement and further features.
+Here are some enhancements I would like to make in the future and to adapt this project for an existing shelter.

+- The form on the *Contact* page uses a `GET` parameter at the moment to simulate submitting the form.
+I would change this to a `POST` request to make the form fully function.
+The form data would be sent to the shelter´s office mail address.

+- I would use the [Google Maps API](https://developers.google.com/maps) to add a usable map to the footer instead of the screenshot that is placed there at the moment.

+- To better present the dogs of a real shelter I would add a details page for each dog.
+On this page, there would be more text, pictures and maybe even videos of the according dog.
+For easier maintainability, a CMS like WordPress could be used to make the website dynamic.

 ## **Testing**
-I deployed a first version of my project after finishing the header.
+I deployed the first version of my project after finishing the header.
 From this moment on I made sure to always test my live website.
 While implementing new features I had the website open in **Google Chrome**, resizing the browser using *Dev Tools*.
 I also opened the website on my phone after pushing new features.
 I think you get a better feeling for the mobile version of a website when opening it on a real phone, instead of a smaller browser window.
 Furthermore, I have **Microsoft Edge** and **Firefox** installed and made sure to open my deployed website there frequently.

 To test **Safari** and **iOS** devices I signed up for a free trial on [BrowserStack](https://www.browserstack.com/) as I made a really good experience using this tool before.